Giorgiocig/Medical-dashboard/Readme.md

 # Start-up mongoDB

--To create a container for mongoDB image (It will pull mongoDB image if not present in the local docker repository): docker run -d --name dbserver -p 27017:27017 --restart unless-stopped mongo:6.0.4
+- To create a container for mongoDB image (It will pull mongoDB image if not present in the local docker repository): docker run -d --name dbserver -p 27017:27017 --restart unless-stopped mongo:6.0.4

+- Docker container should be start up to get db available

--To connect to MongoDB server using mongosh (MongoDB shell): mongosh mongodb://localhost:27017/ReactMedicalDashboard
+- To launch mongosh (MongoDB shell): mongosh mongodb://localhost:27017/reactmedicaldashboard

--To test
+- To test
-ReactMedicalDashboard> console.log("test")
+  reactmedicaldashboard> console.log("test")

 # Test